ImAKappa/pftp/docs/2-Project/01_hocusfocus.md

 Oh, so basically I'm telling the code to pause, or `sleep`, for 1 second.
 You see how it says `for second in range(SEC_PER_MIN * FOCUS_MIN)` and inside the range is the number of seconds?

-So the code counts up one by one until the number of seconds, like 1500 in the focus timer, and every time it counts up, it pauses (`sleep`s) for 1 second.
+The code counts up one by one until the number of seconds, like 1500 in the focus timer, and every time it counts up, it pauses (`sleep`s) for 1 second.
 So in total it will sleep for 1500 seconds for the focus period.

 I could have done `time.sleep(1500)` but I wanted to print a message every second.

+> Why the dot?
+And how come you have to import time?
+Why don't you need to export time?

+Time is another module, a python file, that someone else wrote.
+When I want to use blocks of code that come with the `time` module, I use `module.block`.
+Also need to explicitly tell the computer that I want to use the `time` module, otherwise how would it know?
+And I don't need to export anything, I didn't write my module to be used by other people.

 > What about the lines with the `#` symbol?